Important announcement: The Young Farmers Festival is postponed until 2020, the new date will be announced soon.

 Hosted at the Offchurch Bury Estate in Warwickshire, the festival will kick off on Thursday 2 May and end on Sunday 5 May.

-On Monday (11 March), Radio 1’s Scott Mills and Chris Stark were announced as the first headliners of the festival, with more DJs set to be announced later this week.
+Radio 1’s Scott Mills and Chris Stark have been announced as the first headliners of the festival set to play on the opening night, with Greg James headlining the Saturday evening.

 Young Farmers Festival 2019 ticket prices